 - Also, if you made it to the checkpoint in Sonic the Hedgehog 2 with enough rings, the lamppost-thing would activate a bonus stage, necessary to collect the chaos emeralds and become Super Sonic.

 - LittleBigPlanet has an interesting variety of checkpoint.
 Walking by one activates it, and each checkpoint has a set number of lives.
 If a player dies and uses all the lives, they have to restart the entire level.
 The life count is reset after activating a new checkpoint.
-Also, the game has not one, but three (four since Creator Pack 1 came out) types of checkpoints: Entry Barrel (also the initial spawn point; four lives), normal Checkpoints (also four lives; not as fancy-looking as an Entry Barrel), Double Life Checkpoints (Exactly What It Says on the Tin; eight lives, and has two glowing rings instead of one.
+Also, the game has not one, but four types of checkpoints: Entry Barrel (also the initial spawn point; four lives), normal Checkpoints (also four lives; not as fancy-looking as an Entry Barrel), Double Life Checkpoints (Exactly What It Says on the Tin; eight lives, and has two glowing rings instead of one.
 All Checkpoint types have one (or two) rings around them that show the number of lives.
-When it's flashing red, you're on your last life and must get to a new checkpoint or reach the Scoreboard fast!), and the new Infinite Life Checkpoint, which has one ring but allows infinite respawns, and has the infinity symbol on it.
-There is no Infinite Life Entry Barrel.
+When it's flashing red, you're on your last life and must get to a new checkpoint or reach the Scoreboard fast!), and the Infinite Life Checkpoint, which has one ring but allows infinite respawns, and has the infinity symbol on it.
 Another interesting twist is that (in local multiplayer at least, possibly also in online multiplayer) players share lives.
 Each player death means one less for the whole group.
 But there is a bit of a breather: If all but one player dies when a Checkpoint is flashing red, but the last player reaches a new one, all players respawn.
-And as far as this Troper can remember, Prize Bubbles (the items that hold new collectibles, like stickers and objects to use in level creation) are stil retained even if the player has to restart a level.
+Prize Bubbles (the items that hold new collectibles, like stickers and objects to use in level creation) are stil retained even if the player has to restart a level.
 The Try Again action (which sends a player back to the last Checkpoint by literally popping the Sackboy) uses one of the available lives.
 All Story mode (and most player-created) levels, excluding Survival Challenges, have a "No Lives Lost" prize if a player survives a whole level without dying or resetting.
 (Survival Challenges don't have this because to finish the level, the player must die.)

 - Klonoa features them in the form of floating clocks in bubbles that the player must burst to activate.

-- The PC game Jazz Jackrabbit had literal check points: yellow signs with red checks on them that changed to white with Jazz's face on them when shot.
+- Jazz Jackrabbit had literal check points: yellow signs with red checks on them that changed to white with Jazz's face on them when shot.
 Jazz Jackrabbit 2 replaced these with jack(rabbit)-in-a-boxes (with red checks on them).

 - Check points in Purple usually take a form of purple hexagon signs with a question mark.
 Touching these would replace the question mark with an icon representing the level and can be turned back off by attacking them.